DivineUX23/DivineUX23/README.md

 &nbsp;

-I am obsessed with precision, and usability.
+Obsessed with how things work under the hood and fanatical about usability.

 &nbsp;